-Her new book, Ways to See Great Britain, out with September Publishing in 2017, will focus on the whole of the United Kingdom as her next project.
-The plan is, region by region, to find and walk the hidden gems of Britain (everything must be accessible by train and there's no hiking boots here; only battered Converse.)
-Insprired by her generation being priced out of city living and their shifting identities away from the 'nondescript' suburbs they're from, and what inspires Alice herself as a visual artist, the next book promises to be just as covetable as her first.
+Her new book, Ways to See Great Britain, was published by September Publishing in May 2017, focuses on the whole of the United Kingdom as her next project.
+She will explore, region by region, to find and walk the hidden gems of Britain (everything must be accessible by train and there's no hiking boots here; only battered Converse.)
+Insprired by her generation being priced out of city living and their shifting identities away from the 'nondescript' suburbs they're from, and what inspires Alice herself as a visual artist.

 "An attractive gift book or inspiring manual of perambulation for anyone who spends too many hours indoors." - Londonist

 "A guerilla guide to weird and wonderful UK adventures... charts unusual ways to travel the country, focusing on a particular element for each place: from transport to architecture." - Elle Deco